Minh-Ha-Quang/minh-ha-quang.github.io/index.md

 ### Upcoming activities

+CVPR 2025: Area Chair

+ICLR 2025: Area Chair

 NeurIPS 2024: Area Chair

 QTML 2024 ([Quantum Techniques in Machine Learning](https://qtml2024.org/)): Steering Committee and Program Committee member

 ### Recent activities

+October 2024: My work is featured in the [Nature Where I Work series](https://www.nature.com/articles/d41586-024-03407-0)

+October 2024: I gave a talk at ENSEA, Cergy Paris University

+August 2024: I gave a talk at the 8th NUS-ISM-ZIB-IIR-MODAL Workshop on _Next Generation Computing and Algorithms in the Digital Era_, at [National University of Singapore](https://blog.nus.edu.sg/matcheny/djs2024/)

 May 2024: I gave a talk at the [Hong Kong University of Science and Technology](https://hkust.edu.hk/)